Andreisgl/ACZ_PAC_TOOLS.2/README.md

 ------
 If run without arguments, extracts the contents of from a DATA.PAC file and dumps them to a folder.
 Rebuilds a new DATA.PAC and DATA.TBL file from the contents of a DATA folder.

-Can also receive arguments for the paths of "DATA.PAC", "DATA.TBL" and "Destination folder", in that order.
+Can also receive arguments for the paths of "DATA.PAC", and "Destination folder", in that order.
+DATA.TBL is detected automatically.

 Requirements: